josephpford/qa-training/modules/M15/exercises/M15-exercise-automated-testing-part2.md

+# Automated Testing with Selenium

-# Part 2: Record and Playback
+## Part 2: Record and Playback
 1. If you haven't already, follow the steps in [M15-exercise-manual-testing.md](./M15-exercise-manual-testing.md) to "Prepare the test environment"
 2. Open Chrome, then open the Selenium IDE extension